DGEXSolutions/osrd-info/content/docs/reference/design-docs/editoast-errors/_index.en.md

 A good starting place would be `editoast_search`[^1] because its internal errors do not implement `EditoastError` already.
 Valkey errors may also be a decent candidate.

-One large change that will have to be atomic will be the adaptation of `Model`'s errors.
+One large change that will have to be atomic will be the adaptation of `Model`'s errors[^3].

 [^1]: Provided we start this migration before the rewrite of the search engine.
+[^3]: This work has already started at the time of writing.

 #### Wrapping up things